nishanth695/jenkintry/README.md

 testing jenkinsv6

 In this project "athena" student and faculty can upload/download notes,through the notes sharing process users can upload download and also view notes uploaded by others.

+user can also edit the notes uploaded by him.